 Please be aware, during or following a rainfall, portions of the trail network may be muddy and/or slippery.
 Please slow down and use caution, especially on boardwalks.
 Always use caution whenever you encounter a wet section of trail.
 During the winter months, be mindful of the potential for ice.
 In the instance of accumulating snowfall, trails are cleared when 3 or more inches are recorded.

-Beginning the week of May 29th, the St.Joseph Pathway will close at the Water Filtration Plant.
+Beginning June 5th, the St.Joseph Pathway will close at the Water Filtration Plant.
 Trail users should use the St.Joseph Boulevard Pathway (east side of river) to navigate around the closure.
+Detour signage is posted.

-The pedestrian bridge just South of Lawton Park will close beginning 11/23/22 for reconstruction.
+The pedestrian bridge just South of Lawton Park is closed for reconstruction.
 A posted detour is in place.
 Please note that this will be a long-term closure.
 While this bridge is part of the St.Marys Pathway, its location is important to the connection of all Rivergreenway Pathways, meaning that many Rivergreenway trail users may be impacted.
 We apologize for the inconvenience.

-Please see this map for guidance around thse projects, if needed.
+Please see this map for guidance around these projects, if needed.

 Pufferbelly Trail (North Section): The Pufferbelly Trail North of Carroll Rd. (currently an unpaved nature trail) is closed by Allen County while clearing and construction take place.
 Please do not cross barricades.

 Landin Road Trail: A section of the Landin Road Trail (east side) is closed for construction north of North River Road.
 Please utilize the trail on the west side to bypass the area.
 Contact New Haven Parks (260-749-2212) with questions.